gabiilimaa1996-sudo/front_serverest_dev/README.md

 - JavaScript
 - ServeRest API

-Cypress supports API testing with `cy.request()`, as well as hooks, fixtures, and custom commands, which fits well with the organization used in this project [3].
+Cypress supports API testing with `cy.request()`, as well as hooks, fixtures, and custom commands, which fits well with the organization used in this project.

 ## Configuration

-The `cypress.config.js` file centralizes the API base URL and the spec location pattern, allowing the use of relative routes such as `/login`, `/produtos`, and `/carrinhos` [1][2].
+The `cypress.config.js` file centralizes the API base URL and the spec location pattern, allowing the use of relative routes such as `/login`, `/produtos`, and `/carrinhos`.

 Example: